A computational approach to exponential-type variable-order fractional differential equations: Variable-order fractional integrals and derivatives

 be a function such that: \begin{description} \item[A1.] $\alpha$ is locally integrable on $[0,T]$; \item[A2.] the analytical form of the LT of $\alpha$, {\em i.e.}, $A(s) = {\mathcal L} \bigl( \alpha(t) \, ; \, s \bigr)$, is known; \item[A3.] $\lim_{t \to 0^{+}} \alpha(t) = \bar{\alpha}_0$, with $0<\bar{\alpha}_0< 1$. \end{description}

-\begin{remark} Note that A1. guarantees the existence of the LT of $\alpha$.
-A2. giving access to the explicit form of $A(s)$, significantly simplifies both the theoretical and numerical analyses in the following, although this is not a strict requirement.
-Lastly, A3. will be essential in order to define integral kernels that satisfy the Sonine condition (see \cite{GarrappaGiustiMainardi2021}). \end{remark}
+\begin{remark} While A1 guarantees the existence of the LT of $\alpha$, A2 is not strictly necessary but significantly simplifies both the theoretical and numerical analyses.
+A3 is instead essential to define integral kernels satisfying the Sonine condition (see \cite{GarrappaGiustiMainardi2021}). \end{remark}

 Scarpi's proposal, later reformulated and extended in \cite{GarrappaGiustiMainardi2021}, sparks from the simple observation that in the constant order case $\alpha (t) = \alpha \in (0, 1)$ for all $t \in [0, T]$, then $A(s) = \alpha / s$ and, therefore, the LTs of the kernels $\psi$ and $\phi$ in Eqs. \eqref{eq:LTKernelStandard} can be rewritten as $\Psi(s) = s^{-sA(s)}$ and $\Phi(s)=s^{sA(s)-1}$.
-Following this line of thought, considering now a function $\alpha (t)$ that satisfies the conditions A1.--A3., one can define the operators
+Following this line of thought, considering now a function $\alpha (t)$ that satisfies the conditions A1--A3, one can define the operators

 with kernels such that